YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 The same principle applies to dose adjustments.
 A smaller dose may reduce exposure for some patients, but it does not erase a previous reaction.
 This is not only about whether the patient can tolerate one tablet today.
 It is whether the plan can stay safe and steady over time.

 For example, oral minoxidil around hair transplant may be relevant for some patients, but it has its own medical considerations.
-PRP or exosomes after a hair transplant may support the broader plan in selected cases, but they should not be presented as a guarantee.
+PRP or exosomes after a hair transplant may support the broader plan in selected cases, but they must not be presented as a guarantee.

 Medication intolerance changes the surgical strategy.
 It does not simply cancel surgery, but it removes some safety margin.